perladvent/perldotcom/content/article/_pub_2010_11_the-philosophy-of-webnano.md

 significant startup overhead, though for web applications running in persistent environments this does not matter much because that overhead amortizes over many requests.
 If you run your application as CGI, this startup time becomes important.
-Even if CGI is perceived as passÃ© now, it is still the easiest way to deploy web applications and (especially with the most widespread support from hosting companies).
+Even if CGI is perceived as passé now, it is still the easiest way to deploy web applications and (especially with the most widespread support from hosting companies).
 Fortunately, using